OpenTabletDriver/opentabletdriver.github.io/site/_wiki/Documentation/ConfigurationGuide.md

 Copying the appropriate init strings from a sibling configuration is usually adequate.

+##### Common initialization strings

+For many UC-Logic based tablets, like Huion and Gaomon, they seem to all share almost the same indices to probe across many generations.

+Here are some recommended starting points for initialization strings, in order of most common to least common

+- `200`
+- `100`

+If `100` works but you have missing auxiliary buttons, you may need to follow it up with an string initialization on `123`

+The following 2 initialization strings have only been seen once:

+- `109`
+- `100` followed by `110`

 #### USB Packet capture

 This is usually done with Wireshark (and winpcap).
 A guide on this is planned